zevbaker/Byte-me/For-Loop/Readme.md

 The Sum of even Natural Number upto 5 terms : 30

 17. Write a program in C to make such a pattern like a pyramid with a number which will repeat the number in the same row.
-Go to the editor

    1
   2 2